Healthy Homes Assessment Karamu

 Karamu Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Karamu and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory throughout Karamu and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove conformance with the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records that demonstrate the conformance to any Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.

 Beginning 1 July 2021

-• Private landlords and property managers have to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.
+• Private landlords and property managers must make sure their rental properties conform to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 From 1 July 2023